matt-cook/corpchaps.com/store/buy-now.md

 <hr>

 ## Shadow a Corporate Chaplain
-The Shadow a Corporate Chaplain package gives you two distinct opportunities to grow your business and yourself: two hours of one-on-one phone consulting and 8-12 hours shadowing chaplains in South Central Wisconsin.
+The Shadow a Corporate Chaplain package gives you two distinct opportunities to grow your business and yourself: two hours of one-on-one phone consulting and 8-12 hours shadowing chaplains in south central Wisconsin.

 *$725 down payment required at checkout.*